cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 ## Why I fell in love with Sass

-I started to experiment with Sass around 5 or 6 years ago, and absolutly loved it.
+I started to experiment with Sass around 5 or 6 years ago, and absolutely loved it.

 ### Variables